Changing of the guard

 The changing of the guard takes place each day at 12:00 in the Inner Palace Yard.
 The guards coming on watch march from the palace’s barracks in the Outer Palace Yard on the first quarter-stroke of the palace clock.

-On Thursdays, the officers from the detachment are replaced, and, in this connection, there will be a registration and deregistration for The King.
+On Fridays, the officers from the detachment are replaced, and, in this connection, there will be a registration and deregistration for The King.
 Below the main steps, the band entertains with a short concert.

 When the retiring guards are ready to march off, they will march to the right on the lawn, and, there, honor is paid to The King.